unmtransinfo/cfde-biomarkers/stratified_statistics.md

 by EHR-data driven stratification.
 Whereas there is general understanding that values indicating normal-physiological, and abnormal-pathological, depend on patient strata, such as by sex and age, there is an unmet need for data-driven guidance on these statistics.
-This is the need we attempt to begin to address in this approach, initially focusing on molecular biomarkers, mostly plasma proteins, and normal-physiological distribution statistics.
+This is the need we attempt to begin to address in this approach, initially focusing on molecular biomarkers, mostly plasma proteins, and normal-physiological (healthy) distribution statistics.

 For each molecular biomarker, the following steps comprise our algorithm.

  1. Select a year which will be considered representative.
 There are several reasons for not using the entire HealthFacts database.
 One is practical, since a subset allows for faster analysis and methods development.
 Another reason relates to data quality, and uncertainties regarding sampling bias and other issues with some older data.
 We are using the year 2018, the last full year that HealthFacts was maintained as such, before the acquisition of Cerner by Oracle.

  2. Determine the lab procedure IDs and LOINC codes for lab tests for the biomarker of interest.
 There are generally multiple tests for important biomarkers such as Troponin and PSA.

  3. Query the db for all test results for the given LOINC codes.
 We expect ample data quantity, so focus on quality, and filter any rows with NULL (or non-numeric) values, or NULL or uninterpretable units.
 This query also retrieves encounter IDs, which can be linked to patient IDs.

  4. If a predominant or most-frequent unit (e.g. ng/mL) allows for sufficient data quantity, filter all others.

  5. Mindful that EHR data includes noise and errors, and given that we